 Financial Frictions, Investment, and Institutions

-Financial frictions have been identified as key factors affecting both short-term economic fluctuations and long-term growth.
-An important policy question therefore is whether institutional reforms can reduce financial frictions and, if so, which reforms are best?
-We address this question by empirically investigating the effects of institutions on financial frictions using a canonical investment model.
-We consider two channels by which frictions affect investment: (i) through financial transaction costs at the individual firm (micro) level; and (ii) through the required rate of return at the country (macro) level.
-Using a panel of 75,000 firm-years across 48 countries for the period 1990-2007, we examine how, through these frictions, institutions affect investment.
-We find that improved corporate governance (e.g., less severe informational problems) and enhanced contractual enforcement reduce financial frictions affecting investment, while stronger creditor rights (e.g., lower collateral constraints) are less important.
+Financial frictions have been identified as key factors affecting economic fluctuations and growth.
+But, can institutional reforms reduce financial frictions?
+Based on a canonical investment model, we consider two potential channels: (i) financial transaction costs at the firm level; and (ii) required return at the country level.
+We empirically investigate the effects of institutions on these financial frictions using a panel of 75,000 firm-years across 48 countries for the period 1990-2007.
+We find that improved corporate governance (e.g., less informational problems) and enhanced contractual enforcement reduce financial frictions, while stronger creditor rights (e.g., lower collateral constraints) are less important.

 Keywords: Business cycles, Corporate governance, Corporate sector, Development, Economic growth, Economic models, Investment

 Suggested Citation: Suggested Citation